Selby Gardens program serves the underserved

 With the success of the “Family Togetherness Program,” the Gardens then presented the idea of the “My Garden” Program in a proposal for a grant from the “Gulf Coast Community Foundation” aimed at further connecting underserved youth and their families to the beauty of the Southwest Florida landscape—which they otherwise might not have a chance to experience.

-“We envision this program growing in years to come—both in programming and participants," said Selby Gardens President and CEO Jennifer Tominiecki.
-"The new master plan for Selby Gardens has already allowed us to increase the number of underserved youth.
-As the Garden’s physical capacity continues to grow, we hope to continue to increase the number of memberships—providing underserved populations with the mission of Selby Gardens, which is exactly what Marie Selby would have wanted for her beloved Gardens.”
+“We envision this program growing in years to come—both in programming and participants,” said Jennifer Tominiecki, president and Ceo of Selby Gardens.
+“The new master plan for Selby Gardens has already allowed us to increase the number of underserved youth.
+As the Garden’s physical capacity continues to grow, we hope to continue to increase the number of memberships — providing underserved populations with the mission of Selby Gardens, which is exactly what Marie Selby would have wanted for her beloved Gardens.”

 The Family Togetherness Program is managed in partnership with the Community Foundation of Sarasota County, and sponsored by organizations like Tandem Construction.